 Like the term implies, a suggestive mark suggests something about the product.
 The mark shares references to the product and requires customers to exercise their imagination to connect with the product.
 These marks do not require a secondary meaning to be associated with them.

 Fanciful marks are inherently different from anything that exists and are the easiest to obtain.
-Obtaining trademark protection on these types of logos, names, or phrases are easy because they do not compete with each other or are too generic.
+Obtaining trademark protection on these types of logos, names, or phrases is easy because they do not compete with each other or are too generic.

-Arbitrary marks are those that contain words and phrases that have a well-known and defined meaning, but their meaning in the case of the trademark is different.
+Arbitrary marks contain words and phrases that have a well-known and defined meaning, but their meaning in the case of the trademark is different.
 One of the best examples of an arbitrary mark is Apple.
 An apple is a term used to define a fruit, but in this case, it is a word used to describe an electronics manufacturer.

 To successfully register your trademark, you need to fulfill four basic legal requirements:

 1. The trademark application needs to be filed under the actual owner’s name.
 In legal terms, the trademark owner is defined as the individual, corporation, association, or partnership that controls the quality of goods produced or services rendered under the registered trademark.

 2. The applicant for the trademark should specify what kind of entity they are.
 You need to specify whether you are a business, corporation, individual, or partnership.
 In addition to this, the applicant’s national citizenship must also be provided in the trademark application.
 You do not necessarily have to be a citizen of the United States but need to provide your citizenship on the application.